jetcod/data-transport/README.md

 $dto->email = 'john.doe@example.com';
 ```

+When assigning attributes dynamically, the values are validated against the defined schema if your DTO implements `TypedEntity`.

 In addition to the traditional method of creating a class, you can also utilize the convenient make function to create instances of the class.
 The make function simplifies the process and provides an alternative way to initialize objects.

 ```php